Joseph L. Welch

 Executive Vice President, Chief Business Officer and President, ITC Michigan

 Ms. Blair was Manager of Transmission Policy and Business Planning for ITC when the organization was a subsidiary of DTE Energy.
 Prior to that role, she held a variety of positions at Detroit Edison including the Regulatory Relations Affairs organization, where she was responsible for developing and managing regulatory and communications activities with the Michigan Public Service Commission and the Federal Energy Regulatory Commission.

-Ms. Blair earned an MBA and bachelor’s degree in Public Affairs Management from Michigan State University.
+Ms. Blair earned her MBA and bachelor’s degree in Public Affairs Management from Michigan State University.
 She serves on the boards of The Michigan Chamber of Commerce, the Novi Parks Foundation and the Board of Trustees for Henry Ford West Bloomfield Hospital.
-She is a past member of the Department of Energy’s Electricity Advisory Committee (EAC) and the EAC’s Transmission Subcommittee and past chair of The Heat and Warmth Fund, THAW.
+She is a past member of the Department of Energy’s Electricity Advisory Committee (EAC), the EAC’s Transmission Subcommittee and past chair of The Heat and Warmth Fund, THAW.